christophermh44/data-toggle-js/README.md

 # data-toggle-js (beta)

-**NOTE: THIS REPO HAS BEEN UPDATED AND DOCUMENTATION ACTUALLY NEEDS UPDATE.**
+**NOTE: THIS REPO HAS BEEN UPDATED AND DOCUMENTATION ACTUALLY NEEDS UPDATE.
+If you want to initialize data-toggle in your project quickly, just look to example.js**

 Use data-toggle attribute to toggle classes on other HTML elements.